 I finally “cracked” the secret code to an amazing butter chicken curry that tastes just like our local London takeout but cheaper and healthier!
 You will want this recipe!

 I’ve written so much about our love for Indian food.
-It is our go- to when a little extra comfort is needed.
+It is our go- to when a little of extra comfort is needed.
 We ALWAYS call in for an order of curry when we come home after travelling.